rjeschke/weel/weel.md

 1. Static calls:

-    Every call to a static Weel function or a Java function is a static call which gets directly compiled into bytecode.
+    Every call to a static Weel function or a Java(TM) function is a static call which gets directly compiled into bytecode.

 2. Dynamic calls (aka stack call):